How can LISA probe a population of GW190425-like binary neutron stars in the Milky Way?: Discussion and conclusions

+In this worked we focused exclusively on the LISA mission, but our analysis would hold also for the TianQin \citep{luo16,mei20} and Taiji \citep{rua18} space-based GW observatories designed to operate in a similar frequency range as LISA. \citet{hua20} showed that LISA and TianQin can simultaneously detect Galactic stellar binaries above a few mHz and that combined observations from the two missions will improve their parameters estimation including orbital period, inclination and sky localisation.

-While radio observatories are sensitive to the intermediate stages of BNS evolution and ground-based GW detectors can see only the very last seconds of a BNS's life and the final merger, LISA will be crucial for bridging the gap between these two regimes.
-Here we argued that the BNS chirp mass distribution measured by LISA could be a useful tool for testing the fast-merging formation channel of GW190425-like BNSs.
-Other studies have establish the importance of the LISA's eccentricity measurement for understanding the BNS formation pathways \citep{and20,lau20}.
+While radio observatories are sensitive to the intermediate stages of BNS evolution and ground-based GW detectors can see only the very last seconds of a BNS's life and the final merger, LISA will be crucial for bridging the gap between these two regimes \citep{gal20}.
+Here we argued that the BNS chirp mass distribution measured by LISA could be a useful tool for unveiling massive GW190425-like BNSs in the Milky Way and constraining their origin.
+Other studies established the importance of the LISA's eccentricity measurement for understanding the BNS formation pathways \citep{and20,lau20}.
 In addition, LISA will also provide sky positions for Galactic BNS enabling radio follow-up and the discovery of radio-faint pulsars with all-sky surveys such as the Square Kilometre Array \citep{kyu19}.